If you’re like me, and the estimated 20 million other Americans who practice yoga, you can likely benefit from a helpful yoga app.

 However, if you do travel a lot, Airplane Yoga can help you avoid jet lag and traveler’s fatigue.
 Created just for people who are looking for an app to couple yoga with travel, Airplane Yoga offers users a way to make travel a more Zen like experience.
 You can get a good stretch, feel more relaxed and not bother everyone around you.

-Airplane Yoga also offers a free lite version but it only contains one standing and one seated pose.
+Airplane Yoga also offers a free lite version [No Longer Available] but it only contains one standing and one seated pose.
 The standard app offers 18 seated poses and six standing poses.

 Now that you’ve reviewed and considered this rich variety of yoga apps, which one is most likely to suit your needs?